renanthera/simc-wiki/Monks.md

 ## Options

 1. **Initial Chi** - This sets the Chi at the start of each iteration.
 It is advised that this is set no higher than 1 chi due to in-game chi gets set to 1 chi if you have more than 1 chi going into a fight.
 This requires whole numbers.
+Defaults to 0.

 ```
+# Initial Chi is set to 1 chi
 initial_chi=1
 monk.initial_chi=1
 ```

 2. **Memory of Lucid Dreams Proc Rate** - Sets the proc rate of Memory of Lucid Dreams Azerite Trait.
 Valid between 0 and 1.
-Defaults to 0.15.
+Defaults to 0.15 for 15%.

 ```
+# Memory of Lucid Dreams Proc Chance is set to 15%
 memory_of_lucid_dreams_proc_chance=0.15
 monk.memory_of_lucid_dreams_proc_chance=0.15
 ```

 3. **Expel Harm Effectiveness** - How much of the heal from Expel Harm gets utilized towards the damage calculation.
 Valid between 0 and 1.
-Defaults to 1.
+Defaults to 1 for 100%.

 ```
+# Expel Harm Effectiveness is set to 85%
 expel_harm_effectiveness=0.85
 monk.expel_harm_effectiveness=0.85
 ```

 4. **Chi Burst Healing Targets** - How many targets you wish to evaluate Chi Burst healing.
 SimulationCraft does not handle Area of Effect Healing all that well without having to add multiple dummy targets into the simulation.
 This can get very resource intensive.
 This will heal the player X number of times to simulate healing multiple people with the spell.
 This requires whole numbers.
-Defaults to 1.
+Defaults to 1 for 100%.

 ```
 # Chi Burst hits 20 targets